Kermit-UGent/kermit-visual-identity/README.md

 # Colours

 Regarding colours, we suggest to use the [Catpuccin theme](https://catppuccin.com/).
+The Latte variant has the most saturated colours and will be the best choice for plots.

 An easy installable option for Python users can be found [here](https://github.com/catppuccin/python).